 However, these types of jobs were hit disproportionately hard by the recession.
-Now Management jobs account for the largest share of the hiring demand.
+Today, Management jobs and jobs in Business, Finance, and Administration account for a large share of the hiring demand.
 Halton Region's largest employer is Ford Motor Company, which has an assembly plant in Oakville.
 As a result, there are many assembly jobs and engineering jobs in Oakville.
-Because of the area's heavy dependence on the North American automobile industry, Burlington and Oakville's hiring demand was hit by the recession of 2008 and 2009 more severely than other communities.
+Because of the area's heavy reliance on the North American automobile industry, Burlington and Oakville's hiring demand was hit by the recession of 2008 and 2009 more severely than other communities but has since recovered.
 Like in other communities in Ontario that are dominated by manufacturing jobs, the government is trying to attract employers who will create more green jobs.
 The region's second largest private-sector employer is also a manufacturer: Maple Leaf Fresh Foods in Burlington.
 Healthcare Jobs account for a significant share of the local job market as well, with Halton Healthcare Services Corporation being one of the region's 5 largest employers.
 Many people who work in Halton Region commute from the greater Hamilton area.
 At the same time, many Halton residents work on jobs in Mississauga and commute daily.
 A significant number of Halton Region's residents also work in Toronto.